zxsleebu/discord-desktop-refresh-polishment/README.md

-# BetterDiscord Theme for Discord Desktop Visual Refresh to polish look and feel and make it even more beautiful
+# BetterDiscord Theme for Discord Desktop Visual Refresh
+Polishes new discord UI and makes it even more beautiful

 ## Changes: